prahaladd/gograph/README.md

 ```

 ## Functionality Coverage
-The `gograph` module has been developed and tested on the community editions of the graph databases (currently Neo4J and Memgraph).
+The `gograph` module has been developed and tested on the community editions of the graph databases mentioned in supported databases section.
 There are no APIs around additional functionality that is exposed by enterprise editions of these databases.

 However for Neo4J, the ability to specify the target database is supported within the Neo4J connector shipped with this module.